Lung Cancer Screening Program

 A yearly lung cancer screening is recommended for individuals who meet the following criteria.
 To be eligible you must:

-- Have smoked the equivalent of at least one pack a day for 20 years, or two packs a day for 10 years
+- AND you have or had a smoking history of at least “20 pack years”- defined as one pack a day for 20 years OR two packs a day for 10 years

 If you are a candidate for the screening program, you will need an order from your doctor.
 Please let us know if you need help obtaining this order.